chimechallenge/C8DASR-Baseline-NeMo/scripts/chime8/README.md

 - `git`, `pip`, and `bash` installed on your system.
 - CUDA 11.8 compatible hardware and drivers installed for `cupy-cuda11x` to work properly.
 - [Miniconda](https://docs.anaconda.com/free/miniconda/) or [Anaconda](https://www.anaconda.com/) installed.
-- libsndfile1 ffmpeg packages installed:
+- libsndfile1 ffmpeg packages installed (you can test by calling `ffmpeg` in the shell):
-  - `apt-get update && apt-get install -y libsndfile1 ffmpeg`
+  - via apt: `apt-get update && apt-get install -y libsndfile1 ffmpeg`
+  - or you can also use conda: `conda install ffmpeg -c conda-forge -y`

 ##  Installation